Nacho7S/Hyprland-DOTS/readme.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note: This project incorporates code from [end-4's Hyprland dotfiles](https://github.com/end-4/dots-hyprland), which is licensed under the GNU General Public License v3.0.
+The LICENSE file in this repository applies to the original content created for this project, while the incorporated code retains its original GNU GPL v3.0 license as found in the `dots-hyprland/LICENSE` file.

+### About the Licenses

+**MIT License:**
+- A permissive open-source license
+- Allows use, copy, modification, distribution, and sublicense of the code
+- Requires preservation of copyright and license notices
+- Provides no warranty
+- Short and straightforward

+**GNU General Public License v3.0 (GPL-3.0):**
+- A copyleft open-source license
+- Requires derivative works to be licensed under the same license
+- Ensures users have access to the source code
+- Guarantees user freedoms to run, study, share, and modify the software
+- More comprehensive and protective of user rights

 ---
 *This project is actively being developed.
 Check back for updates and new features!*